analogsenses/source/source/_posts/2014-09-15-catharsis.markdown

 Six months ago my life was a lot simpler than it is today.
 Back then I used to work as a researcher and software developer at the [bioengineering and telemedicine research group](http://www.gbt.tfo.upm.es) in Technical University of Madrid.
 I was 30 years old, healthy, good at my job and everything seemed fine.
 It was in April, when the results of some routine blood tests came back, that I found out I have [type-1 diabetes](http://en.wikipedia.org/wiki/Diabetes_mellitus_type_1).
 That means my body can't regulate my blood sugar levels on its own, and I'll need to inject myself with insulin 4 times a day for the rest of my life to survive.

-It could have been a devastating discovery ⎯and it certainly wasn't easy⎯, but luckily it didn't come as a total surprise.
+It could have been a devastating discovery —and it certainly wasn't easy—, but luckily it didn't come as a total surprise.
 It hardly could, considering that both my father and my older brother have been living with the same condition for years.
 There was always a chance that it could one day happen to me too, and I've been preparing for it for years.

 The fact that I have diabetes is not a secret.
 I've never tried to hide it, and I've even mentioned it here before, albeit only in passing.
 But the truth is, I've never really _talked_ about it with anyone.
 Today I've already shared more than ever before and like Myke, I'm not having a particularly fun time writing about it.
 I only do it because I know there are many people like me out there, and perhaps reading about my experience can help alleviate some of their own frustration.